International company

 From then on, the injured worker will be under the health care of the country where they are working.

-Serious cases or hospital admissions
+Serious or hospital admission

 Mild cases